-Itemized List: If the landlord is to make deductions from the security deposit, the landlord must provide a written itemized list of deductions, which should include the description (in detail) of the damaged item(s), the cost of repairing or replacing the damaged item(s), and the amount which will be deducted from the security deposit.
-The landlord shall delivered the written itemized list to the tenant within the same 45 days.
+Itemized List: If the landlord makes deductions from the security deposit, the landlord must provide a written itemized list of deductions.
+The list should include the description of the damaged items, the cost of repairing/replacing the damaged items, and the amount which will be deducted from the security deposit.
+The landlord shall deliver the written itemized list to the tenant within 45 days.

 Failure to Return Security Deposit as Required: If the landlord refuses or fails to return the security deposit within the 45 days, the tenant stands to recover the full security deposit and attorney’s fees.
 The tenant may file a case with the Small Claims Court.

 How the security deposit will be treated tax-wise depends on whether or not the landlord gets to keep it (or part of it).

 Taxable Income: Security deposits are not automatically considered income when the landlord receives them.
 The IRS advises to not include security deposits as income if the landlord may still be required to return the same.
 They only become taxable income when the landlord no longer has any obligation to refund them.
 For example, if the security deposit was given in 2020 but was only forfeited in 2021, then the landlord should only include it as income in 2021.

 Reporting Security Deposit as Income: Whether or not security deposit should be reported as income and when to do so will depend on what it is being applied to or used as.
 Below are three simple rules the IRS has suggested to follow: